How I started my art business and made £2040 in the first 30 days

 There is no need to spend all your money on the best art materials or a fancy website.
 I started with just a tin of pencils and a social media presence.
-You can do this to!
+You can do this too!

-I have now been a full-time artist for four years and built a successful and international pet portrait business that provides for me and my family.
+I have now been a full-time artist for four years and built a successful international pet portrait business that provides for me and my family.

 In 2020, my art business allowed me to take the leap and move to my dream location, the French Riviera, where many of the great artists like Claude Monet and Van Gogh once lived and painted.
 This move has been very special to me and even though it has had its challenges it has made me realize the potential of art and how it is possible to build a profitable business anywhere in the world.